 But we didn’t come to admire the archeologic site this time.
 Our plan was to explore the ancient paths around the village.
 In the old days of the oracle, most visitors come to Delphi on foot from the port at Kirra and some continued up to the Corycian cave sacred to Pan and the nymphs.

 These centuries-old paths have been used and maintained until today and make for a great day hike.
 The 20km long trek to the cave and back was the main purpose of our trip.

-We decided to stay overnight in Delphi to explore part of the path to Kirra and to visit the neighbouring mountain village of Arachova the next day.
-The paths are marked well mostly as part of the E4 long distance trail or by local signs.
+We decided to stay overnight in Delphi to explore part of the path to Kirra and to visit the neighboring mountain village of Arachova the next day.
+The paths are marked well mostly as part of the E4 long-distance trail or by local signs.
 However, the Anavasi map of Mt.Parnassos proved useful at times even if it doesn’t cover the whole descent to Kirra.

 The 20 km long hike to the Corycian Cave and back took us around 8 hours to complete.
 It’s quite long but not difficult at all except for the last push to the cave.
 There are a couple of springs along the way to refill the water bottle.
 However, do not expect any taverns or shops and take enough food for the whole day.